vil/H4X-Tools/readme.md

 2. Clone the repo `git clone https://github.com/v1li/H4X-Tools.git`

+3. Change directory `cd H4X-Tools`

-3. Run the setup.bat file.
+4. Run the setup.bat file.

 To update the tool, run the program as usual (Inside the folder!!!) and then run the update `[15]` option.